EESSI/docs/docs/roadmap.md

 We will continue expanding support in EESSI for additional hardware platforms, while growing the collection of available GPU-enabled scientific and AI/ML software.

-Current areas of interest include support newer generations of [AWS Graviton](https://aws.github.io/graviton/) CPUs (4 and 5), and support for AMD GPUs through the [ROCm software ecosystem](https://www.amd.com/en/products/software/rocm.html).
+Current areas of interest include support for newer generations of [AWS Graviton](https://aws.github.io/graviton/) CPUs (4 and 5), and support for AMD GPUs through the [ROCm software ecosystem](https://www.amd.com/en/products/software/rocm.html).